nickjj/flask-static-digest/README.md

-3. It adds a new template helper called `static_url_for` which uses Flask's `url_for` under the hood but is aware of the `cache_manifest.json` file so it knows how to resolve `filename=images/flask.png` to the md5 tagged file.
+3. It adds a new template helper called `static_url_for` which uses Flask's `url_for` under the hood but is aware of the `cache_manifest.json` file so it knows how to resolve `images/flask.png` to the md5 tagged file name.

 ### Installation / Quick start